Xiaminou/HardcoreEmpires/readme.txt

-This repository contains the plugins, scripts and configurations of Mr. X.'s Hardcore Empires server.
+This repository contains the plugins, scripts and configurations of Xiam's Hardcore Empires server.

 Installation: